 The devices in your classroom can become great tools if used right.
 With ClassroomAPP you can seamlessly project content or applications to your students, giving them the right amount of control.

-- Follow mode goes a step further, it mimics your every action on student devices.
-This is most suitable for when you want to explain things live in the classroom (we also call this Presentation mode).
+Lock mode goes a step further, it locks your current screen on student devices.
+This is most suitable for when you want to explain things live in the classroom

-To start either of these two modes, simply select the Force / Follow buttons from the footer of the current view (if it permits being projected on student devices).
+To start either of these two modes, simply select the Force / Lock buttons from the footer of the current view (if it permits being projected on student devices).